list.lk

 Sports1 story

 Former Sri Lanka cricketer Avishka Gunawardena has resigned from his coaching position at Sri Lanka Cricket (SLC).
-His resignation comes after SLC reassigned him from his successful role as the Sri Lanka 'A' team head coach to coach the Under-19 team.
-Gunawardena, credited with developing several emerging players, has stated he will provide more details on his decision later
+His resignation comes after being reassigned from his successful role as the Sri Lanka 'A' team head coach to coach the Under-19 team.
+Gunawardena stated he would provide more details on his decision later

 Read more